How Do I Apply?

 Additional Required Documents

 - Official undergraduate transcripts

-- Miller Analogies Test or Graduate Records Exam scores.
+- Graduate Records Exam scores.
 Scores need to be from tests completed within the last 5 years.

 - Three letters of recommendation, including at least one from a former professor

 - Personal statement including professional goals and description of interest in the MFT profession.

 Your personal statement should also describe the personal and professional experiences that will influence your training and development as a Marriage/Couple and Family Therapist (in 1000 words or less).

 - A resume

 Students admitted to the M.S. program are expected to have completed the prerequisites of CPSY 6105 Biological bases of Behavior/Physiological Psychology (or a biology course, including a focus on human anatomy and the nervous system) and CPSY 7515 Social Psychology, or these may be taken during the course of study.